Hunting caracal South Africa

 Best gun scope for hunting caracal

-A good 2 – 12 X 50 gun scope should be sufficient for hunting caracal South Africa.
+A good 2 – 12 X 50 gun scope will work for hunting caracal South Africa.

 Caracal average shot distance